London Buses route 271

 London Buses route 271 was a Transport for London contracted bus route in London, England.
-It ran between Highgate Village and Finsbury Square, and was operated by Metroline.
+It ran between Highgate Village and Finsbury Square, and was last operated by Metroline.

 History

 Route 271 commenced operating on 20 July 1960 running between Highgate Village and Finsbury Square to replace trolleybus route 611 with AEC Routemasters.
 The route was initially operated out of Holloway garage and has changed little since its introduction.

 On 7 November 1965, new Leyland Atlanteans commenced a six-month trial on route 271.
 On 17 April 1966, eight XF-class Daimler Fleetlines were transferred from London Country Bus Services's East Grinstead garage to Holloway and replaced by XA-class Leyland Atlanteans.
 After the fuel consumption of the two vehicles was compared, the eight XF-class buses returned to East Grinstead.

 On 10 July 1966, route 271 returned to AEC Routemaster operation.
 On 16 January 1971, it was converted to one-man operation with Daimler Fleetlines.

 On 6 June 1987 the route was extended on Sundays from Highgate Village to Hendon Central station to cover the withdrawn part of route 143, although this extension only lasted until 2 February 1991.